rubengerritsen/lammps/AUXILIARY/JupyterAndDocker.md

 Now navigate to [http://localhost:8888/tree](http://localhost:8888/tree) in your browser.
 Jupyter will ask you for a token, you can copy the token from one of the urls that appeared in your terminal, i.e. the part after `?token=`.

-Now that we have setup jupyter correctly open the `QMMM_LAMMPS.ipynb` notebook.
+Now that we have setup jupyter correctly we can open the jupyter notebooks.